 elasticsearch.requestHeadersWhitelist configuration option.

-You may want to deploy more than one instance of Kibana.
-In this case all the instances must share the same encryption key.
-If you do not set one, the operator will generate one for you.
-If you would like to set your own encryption key, this can be done by setting the
+To deploy more than one instance of Kibana, all the instances must share the same encryption key.
+To set your own encryption key, set the

-Note that while most reconfigurations of your Kibana instances will be carried out in rolling upgrade fashion, all version upgrades will cause Kibana downtime.
-This is due to the requirement to run only a single version of Kibana at any given time.
+While most reconfigurations of your Kibana instances are carried out in rolling upgrade fashion, all version upgrades will cause Kibana downtime.
+This happens because you can only run a single version of Kibana at any given time.
 For more information, see Upgrade Kibana.